MutList

 If the given index i exceeds the length of the mutable list, no element is removed.

-Replaces all occurrences of the from with to in the given mutable list v.
+Replaces all occurrences of the src with dst in the given mutable list v.

 That is, after the call, the mutable list is guaranteed to have space for at least n additional elements.